normanb/CS-Map/Dictionaries/Canada/ReadMe.txt

 The procedure to use datum shift files provided by a provincial government is similar to the above.
-You must first obtain the file, copy it into a logical location in the dictionary folder hierarchy, and then make CS-MAP aware of the existence and location of the file by editing the appropriate Geodetic Data Catalog (.gdc) file, or in the case of CS-MAP 13.0 or later, by editing, and then compiling, the “GeodeticTransform.asc” data file as described above.
+You must first obtain the file, copy it into a logical location in the dictionary folder hierarchy, and then make CS-MAP aware of the existence and location of the file by editing and then compiling, the “GeodeticTransform.asc” data file as described above.